 Foreign exchange includes spot and forward foreign exchange contracts, and currency futures and options.
+Foreign exchange income principally comprised income generated from customer-related activities.

-Interest rate derivatives includes interest rate swaps, forward rate agreements, interest rate options, interest rate futures, and credit
+Interest rate derivatives includes interest rate swaps, forward rate agreements, interest rate options, interest rate futures, and credit derivatives.

-An analysis of the basis used for determining the fair values of held-for-trading financial assets and liabilities is set out in note 36.
+An analysis of the basis used for determining the fair values of held-for-trading financial assets and liabilities is set out in note 37.

-23. OTHER INCOME
+24. OTHER INCOME

-Other income principally comprises dividends on available-for-sale equity investments and profits realised on the sale of investment securities.
-Other income for the year ended 31st December 2009 also included profits of US\$8.3 million arising on the repurchase of
+Other income principally comprised dividends on available-for-sale equity investments, profits realised on the sale of investment securities and profits arising on the repurchase of the Group's senior and subordinated term financing.

-24. OTHER OPERATING EXPENSES
+25. OTHER OPERATING EXPENSES

-Other operating expenses for the year ended 31st December 2010 included US\$15.0 million of non-recurring costs associated with the implementation of the Group's new business strategy (2009: nil).
+Other operating expenses for the year ended 31st December 2010 included US\$15.0 million of non-recurring costs associated with the implementation of the Group's new business strategy.
+No such costs were incurred during the year ended 31st December 2011.

-25. SEGMENTAL INFORMATION
+26. SEGMENTAL INFORMATION